All About Books+Free Reading Chart

 Book Suggestions Please:

-I did inform them they have to read one Sherlock Holmes book, which they both protested.
+I did inform them they had to read one Sherlock Holmes book, which they both protested.
 Ugh!
 I love his books!
 Thus the force-feeding!

 Seriously you need to try one, so you can make an informed decision.
 I am currently looking for a super interesting one, that is not too scary!